 Residential price polarization is estimated to continue especially between growth centres and the rest of Finland.
-Access to mortgage financing is estimated to remain good. around 80 units in the CEE countries (4/16: around 80) and below 200 units in Russia (4/16: over 250).
+Access to mortgage financing is estimated to remain good.

 The tenants' interest for business premises is estimated to pick up slightly in growth centres.
 The real estate investors' activity is expected to remain on a good level with focus on prime locations in the capital region especially.
 Business premises contracting is estimated to remain active.
 New infrastructure projects are estimated to revitalise the market.